-4.7.1 Sectors 1,2 5 and 6
+4.7.3 Sectors 1, 5 and 6

-- 114. In general, the assessment predicts very small changes in air quality for the project compared to the 'do minimum' scenario in these sectors. - 115.
-The assessment predicts that the cumulative concentration of contaminants for the 'with project' scenarios will be well within air quality assessment criteria for all contaminants. - 116.
+- 132. In general, the assessment predicts very small changes in air quality for the project compared to the 'do minimum' scenario in these sectors. - 133.
+The assessment predicts that the cumulative concentration of contaminants for the 'with project' scenarios will be well within air quality assessment criteria for all contaminants. - 134.
 For receptors close to existing sections of SH16 (e.g. residential receptors R1, R2, R3, R4 and R5) it is likely that any increase in road capacity is offset by a predicted improvement in emissions due to reduced congestion.
 As discussed in previous sections, we have strong reservations about the conservatism of the assessment approach.
-We consider that sensitivity analysis is required. - 117.
-At some receptors, the relatively small change in air pollution concentrations may be due to a reduction in emissions from local traffic offsetting any increase in emissions due to the project. - 118.
-We note that there are residential houses which are very close to the existing SH16 alignment in these sectors.
+We consider that sensitivity analysis is required. - 135.
+At some receptors, the relatively small change in air pollution concentrations may be due to a reduction in emissions from local traffic offsetting any increase in emissions due to the project. - 136.
+We note that there are residential houses in close proximity to the existing SH16 alignment in these sectors.
+Based on the close proximity of houses to the existing SH16 motorway, we consider that the concentration of pollutants at these houses is likely to exceed the PM10 NES and the PM2.5 Regional Air Quality Target. - 137.
 The concentration of air pollutants falls rapidly with increasing distance from roads.
-Maintaining a reasonable separation distance between roads and sensitive receptors is the most effective air pollution mitigation measure available. - 119.
-We are unclear whether there will be any change in the separation distances between the existing highway and residential houses in sectors 1, 2, 5 and 6.
+Maintaining a reasonable separation distance between roads and sensitive receptors is the most effective air pollution mitigation measure available.

+- 138. We are unclear whether there will be any change in the separation distances between the existing motorway and residential houses in sectors 1, 5 and 6.
 We note that any reduction in separation distance could significantly degrade air quality at these receptors, and this would not necessarily be reflected in the results of modelling.
-This is a matter that should be clarified. - 120.
-Given the very close proximity of residential houses to the existing alignment of SH16 in these sectors, we consider that there is a real risk of exceedances of the regional air quality target for PM2.5 as well as the National Environmental Standard for PM10 at residential houses.
+This is a matter that should be clarified. - 139.
+Given the very close proximity of residential houses to the existing alignment of SH16 in these sectors, we consider that there is a real risk of exceedances of the Regional Air Quality Target for PM2.5 as well as the National Environmental Standard for PM10 at residential houses.
 This is a risk with or without the project in place, however any increase in road capacity, and any decrease in separation distance would exacerbate this risk.
 This issue has not been specifically addressed by the assessment.

-4.7.2 Sector 7 and 8
+4.7.4 Sector 7 and 8